TheDotProtocol/tauos/docs/tau-store.md

 Every app in Tau Store is evaluated not just for functionality, but for its commitment to user privacy.
 We believe software should serve you, not spy on you.

 ### Quality by Design
 We don't just curate apps — we ensure they meet our standards for performance, security, and user experience.
-Every app in Tau Store is tested and verified to work seamlessly with TauOS.
+Every app in Tau Store is tested and verified to work seamlessly with TauCore™.

 ### Community by Choice
 Tau Store isn't just a marketplace — it's a community of developers, users, and advocates who believe in privacy-first computing.
 Join us in building a better digital future.